Pathogen-associated molecular pattern: Types

-Gram-Negative Bacteria
+Gram-negative bacteria

-Bacterial lipopolysaccharides (LPSs), also known as endotoxins,are found on the cell membranes of gram-negative bacteria, are considered to be the prototypical class of PAMPs.
-The lipid portion of LPS, lipid A, contains a diglycolamine backabone with multiple acyl chains.
+Bacterial lipopolysaccharides (LPSs), also known as endotoxins, are found on the cell membranes of gram-negative bacteria, are considered to be the prototypical class of PAMPs.
+The lipid portion of LPS, lipid A, contains a diglycolamine backbone with multiple acyl chains.
 This is the conserved structural motif that is recognized by TLR4, particularly the TLR4-MD2 complex.
-Microbes have two main strategies in which they try to avoid the immune system, either by masking lipid A or directing LPS towards an immunomodulatory receptor.
+Microbes have two main strategies in which they try to avoid the immune system, either by masking lipid A or directing their LPS towards an immunomodulatory receptor.

 Peptidoglycan (PG) is also found within the membrane walls of gram-negative bacteria and is recognized by TLR2, which is usually in a heterodimer of with TLR1 or TLR6.

-Gram-Positive Bacteria
+Gram-positive bacteria

 Lipoteichoic acid (LTA) from gram-positive bacteria, bacterial lipoproteins (sBLP), a phenol soluble factor from Staphylococcus epidermidis, and a component of yeast walls called zymosan, are all recognized by a heterodimer of TLR2 and TLR1 or TLR6.
 However, LTAs result in a weaker pro-inflammatory response compared to lipopeptides, as they are only recognized by TLR2 instead of the heterodimer.